angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 option to shuffle them away.
 You also don't wish to cast the Preordain to potentially scry 2 cards to the bottom of your deck that are unwanted to then shuffle them back to the top.
-This is also why it can be beneficial to crack any fetches in play prior to casting Preordain.
+This is also why it can be beneficial to crack any fetchland in play prior to casting Preordain.

 You should always try and cast Brainstorm in conjucture with a fetchland.
 With this in mind it should rarely be cast on turn 1.
 The main times this is